Table Tennis

 One of our best outings was to the Delaware Water Gap in Pennsylvania.
 My dad had taught me canoeing skills and they came in pretty handy when low water levels along the Delaware River had created some tricky passages and rough rapids.

-At one point the rapids were pushing us to the left bank where a fallen tree was stretched out over the water.
+On one outing, the rapids were pushing us to the left bank where a fallen tree was stretched out over the water.
 I was struggling to keep control but yelled out to "lay flat" just as the strong currents swept our canoe under the tree.
 I lost my hat to the tree but, thankfully, that was the only damage.

 If you've ever been camping when it rains you would really appreciate Bob's knowledge of the outdoors.
 He would bring a huge tarp that we would hang up over a flat, clear area and positioned our tents under the tarp.
 It kept the ground around our tents nice and dry when it rained.